What is in this leaflet

 If you forget to take it

-Take your dose as soon as you remember.
-The next dose should be taken after four or six hours, or as prescribed by your doctor.
+If you forget to take one dose, take the dose when you remember.
+The following dose should be taken as prescribed by your doctor.

 Do not take a double dose to make up for the dose that you missed.